YU000jp/logseq-plugin-multi-random-note/readme.md

   1. If pages with a large amount of content are included, overheads are incurred and the display is slower.
 Reduce the number of displays or exclude pages.
   1. In Assets view, files that are not currently used for processing reasons are also made explicit.
   1. To reduce overheads, Linked References does not work.
 (The db version of Logseq might be possible.)
+  1. As with normal embed, it can be edited on the fly.
+If the display area is too small, open it in the sidebar or zoom in.
   1. Instead of the left menu, it can also be accessed via a toolbar button.
 1. This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.
 1. This plugin relies on Logseq's DOM (Document Object Model) structure.
 If the DOM structure changes due to a Logseq version update, styles may not be applied.
 We will adjust the CSS to deal with it.
 If you notice something, please raise an issue.